 It depends on whether you wish to discuss financial or children matters, or both.
 There are no fixed number of sessions as the process is flexible.

-As a guideline, mediation about financial matters involves at least four sessions (after the individual meetings) as it is necessary to have an exchange of financial information with your former partner or spouse.
+As a guideline, mediation about financial matters involves at least five sessions (after the individual meetings) as it is necessary to have an exchange of financial information with your former partner or spouse.
 In a similar way to how matrimonial and divorce solicitors work, there is a duty for each client to provide full and frank financial disclosure in mediation.
 The mediator will explain the process in more detail in the individual meeting, and provide you with the relevant forms when mediation begins.
 If you both reach a resolution, then the mediator drafts the outcome documents, which is usually passed onto one or both sets of solicitors.

 How much will it cost?

 Kate offers a pay as you go service.
 The majority of clients share the cost of the joint meetings equally or use funds from a joint account.
 The costs can be agreed in whatever proportion you both agree.

 Initial Mediation & Information Assessment Meeting (MIAM) – £150 per person (online rate). £175 per person (in-person rate)

 Joint Meetings are charged on an hourly basis and is dependant on type of mediation: All Issues (divorce, financial and co-parenting) or Co-Parenting only.
 The hourly rate for All Issues is £250 per hour and Co-Parenting only is £200 per hour.